Team JEGS Prerace Notes:

-The JEGS Mail Order team will be represented at this week’s AAA Insurance NHRA Midwest Nationals by brothers Troy, Mike, and Jeg Coughlin Jr. Six-time world champion Jeg Jr. will lead the effort behind the wheel of the JEGS.com Elite Motorsports Camaro in Pro Stock.
-Troy is racing his twin-turbo JEGS.com Chevrolet Corvette C7 in the J&A Services Pro Mod Series, and Mike will drive his JEGS.com dragster in the Top Dragster presented by Racing RVs.com category.
+The JEGS Mail Order team will be well represented at this week’s 63rd annual Chevrolet Performance U.S. Nationals.
+Six-time world champion Jeg Coughlin Jr. will lead the effort behind the wheel of the JEGS.com Elite Motorsports Camaro in Pro Stock, his brother Troy will be competing in the J&A Service Pro Mod Series and nephew Troy Jr. is racing in the Super Comp category.

 Jeg Jr. will continue his pursuit of a sixth NHRA Mello Yello Pro Stock title (and seventh overall) at this weekend’s event.
 Jeg Jr. will be driving a Rick Jones Race Cars-built Chevy Camaro as a member of the Elite Motorsports team.

-Jeg Jr. enters the St. Louis event ranked No. 8 in the NHRA Mello Yello Pro Stock points standings.
-This is the third event in the Countdown to the Championship, NHRA’s six-race playoff.
-Jeg Jr. is 191 points out of first place.
+Following the most recent event in Brainerd, Minn., Jeg.
+Jr. enters this week’s race as the seventh-ranked driver in the Pro Stock class.
 So far this year, Jeg Jr. has earned runner-up finishes in Houston and Topeka to go with four semifinal results.

-Jeg Jr. is teammates with two-time world champ Erica Enders, Brian “Lump” Self, and Alex Laughlin.
-Veteran crew chiefs Rick Jones, Mark Ingersoll and Self are the tuners of the Elite Pro Stock cars and regularly share data.
+Jeg Jr. is teammates with two-time world champ Erica Enders, Vincent Nobile and Alex Laughlin.
+Veteran crew chiefs Rick Jones, Mark Ingersoll and Brian “Lump” Self are the tuners of the Elite Pro Stock cars and regularly share data.

-This season, Jeg Jr. has been Pro Stock’s No. 1 qualifier in Houston, Charlotte and Bristol.
+This season, Jeg Jr. has been Pro Stock’s No. 1 qualifier in Houston, Charlotte and Bristol, Tenn.
 He has been the low qualifier 23 times in his career.

-Jeg Jr. has won at least one NHRA national event at 24 different facilities including Gateway Motorsports Park.
+Jeg Jr. has won races at 24 different facilities across the United States, including Lucas Oil Raceway in Indianapolis.
 The only stops on the on the current NHRA Mello Yello tour where he has not won are Norwalk, Ohio, and Epping, N.H.

 Jeg Jr.’s best elapsed time in a Pro Stock car is 6.484 seconds and his best speed is 214.62 mph, both recorded in Gainesville in 2014.
 Earlier this season in Houston, he ran a best of 6.499 seconds, his best run in the fuel injection era.